-To know what running does, you should take thousands of people, tell half to run, wait years, make sure people follow their instructions, and then see how healthy everyone is at the end.
-That’s not easy, and even if you did that, you still have to worry: Did the running itself make people healthier?
+It’s hard to say how much running increases lifespan.
+To test it, you should take thousands of people, tell half to run, and then follow everyone for years while making sure they follow their instructions.
+That’s not easy, and even if you did it, you still have to worry: Did the running itself make people healthier?
 Or did people get more sunlight while outside or make friends at the park or get a placebo effect from the belief that running is healthy?

 And in terms of small-molecule drugs, what should be easiest?
 I chose statins, the drugs that 200 million people around the world take to control cholesterol.
 These are old, cheap, commonly used, and thought to have huge effects, so we have lots of big studies.

-Aside: Statins have an interesting mechanism of action: HMG-CoA reductase is an enzyme that takes HMG-CoA and creates mevalonic acid, which is needed to make cholesterol.
-Statins are molecules that are structurally similar to HMG-CoA, meaning they sort of get stuck on the HMG-CoA reductase enzyme where HMG-CoA is supposed to go, meaning the enzyme can’t make mevalonic acid, which bottlenecks the whole cholesterol pipeline.
+As an aside, statins have an interesting mechanism of action: They bottleneck the body’s pipeline to make cholesterol.
+They are designed to sort of get stuck on the HMG-CoA reductase enzyme where HMG-CoA is supposed to go.
+This means that the enzyme can’t make mevalonic acid, which is needed to make cholesterol.

 Anyway, there are many meta-analyses for statins out there, but they typically work on risk ratios, i.e. the relative chance that someone will suffer a heart attack or die during a given period.
-These are great, but they aren’t particularly actionable: If I don’t have a great sense for what my odds of dying are (which I don’t) then it’s hard to say how important it is if those odds get multiplied by a given constant.
+These are great, but they aren’t particularly actionable: If I don’t have a great sense for what my odds of dying are (which I don’t) then it’s hard to say how much I should care if those numbers get multiplied by a given constant.

-So, being a fan of simple-minded “number of days of life” effect sizes, I was excited to find Kristensen et al.’s paper, The effect of statins on average survival in randomised trials, an analysis of end point postponement.
-They try to do exactly what we want:
+So, being a fan of simple-minded “number of days of life” effect sizes, I was excited to find the paper, The effect of statins on average survival in randomised trials, an analysis of end point postponement by Kristensen et al. They try to do exactly what we want:

 To the best of our knowledge, statins have not been systematically assessed in an outcome postponement model.
 We identified statin trial reports that provided all-cause survival curves for treated and untreated, and calculated the average postponement of death as represented by the area between the survival curves.

-Kristensen et al. do a meta-analysis of 11 studies.
+They do a meta-analysis of 11 studies.
 Let’s take a quick look at a couple of them to get a feel for the data.
-(We’ll need the intuition later.)

 There are a couple of things about the JUPITER study that are slightly suspicious.